ClarityCafe/Clara/.github/CONTRIBUTING.md

 Information on properly creating commands for the bot can be found [here](https://github.com/awau/Clara/wiki).

+We group commands by the following:

+-``dev`` for Developer-Only/Bot Admin commands -``main`` for core commands
+-``misc`` for third-party, non-essential commands

+make sure to follow the categorization enforced or your PR will not be merged

 # Code Styling

 To fit in with the 'theme' of the bot, please use any ES6 features where possible/needed, e.g. arrow functions, template strings, promises, etc.